autoMD/can-hack-honda/README.md

 # can-hack-honda
  Intermediate data and results of hacking/reverse engineering the internal controller area network protocol of a 2006 Honda Ridgeline.

+# Honda CAN messages
+Reference to known Honda CAN messages can be found [here](./Docs/HondaCan.md)

 # DATA
 All data used with this tool is stored in the [Data directory](./Data)